 RESICA ELEMENTARY SCHOOL: You are required to meet at the Resica Elementary School as the first step of your Check-in process.
 Many key aspects of Check-in will be taking place at the school.
 You should arrive at your assigned check-in time, and if possible, together as a unit.
 Please remain in your vehicles until instructed otherwise.
-Your Camp Leader will meet with members of the Camp Leadership Team; have all necessary paperwork ready, including your unit's my.scouting.org roster, medical forms, and specialty program permissions slips (Cowboy Action and ATV).
+Your Camp Leader will meet with members of the Camp Leadership Team; have all necessary paperwork ready, including your unit's my.scouting.org roster, medical forms, and specialty program permissions slips (Cowboy Action, COPE and ATV).
 The address of Resica Elementary School is 1 Gravel Ridge Road, East Stroudsburg, PA 18302.

-MEDICAL RE-CHECK: These will also take place at the Resica Elementary School.
+the Resica Elementary School.
 All Scouts and Scouters remaining in camp will receive a Medical Re-Check where your medical forms will be reviewed.
-A lock box for in-site medication storage will be given to the camp leader at this time; medications to be stored in the Health Lodge will be collected back in camp.
+We will once again be offering advanced medical form reviews prior to your arrival in camp.
+The dates for these reviews will be May 31st, June 7th and June 8th.
+More details about these dates will be forthcoming.
+A lock box for insite medication storage will be given to the camp leader at this time; medications to be stored in the Health Lodge will be collected back in camp.
 Once medical re-checks are complete, your unit will return to your vehicles and wait for instructions to proceed to camp.